 - MYH-associated polyposis.

 - Serrated polyposis syndrome/hyperplastic polyposis syndrome.

 - PTEN Hamartoma Tumor Syndrome, Cowden Syndrome, and Bannayan-Riley-Ruvalcaba Syndrome.

 - Familial colorectal cancer.

 High Risk Clinics

 The registry coordinators will assist you in scheduling appointments depending on your syndrome and needs.
-The high risk clinic is staffed by health care providers from a variety of departments.
+The high-risk clinic is staffed by healthcare providers from a variety of departments who have interests and expertise in hereditary colorectal cancer syndromes.
 To learn more about our providers, please see the “Our Team” tab.

-A high-risk clinic day has been set aside for individuals and families with inherited colorectal cancer syndromes who need to see multiple specialists.
-The goal is to make screenings and appointments easier by assisting you to schedule all of your appointments on one day during times set aside especially for you.
-However, if the days set aside do not fit your schedule, we are more than willing to accommodate you at alternative times.
+High-risk clinics have been structured for individuals and families with inherited colorectal cancer syndromes who need to see multiple specialists.
+The goal is to make screenings and appointments easier by assisting you to schedule all of your hereditary colorectal cancer appointments.
+We try our best to accommodate scheduling these appointments for you in one day.